Macular Degeneration: Causes, Symptoms & Natural Support Strategies

 You should also consider supplementing with vitamin D to get your levels up to the optimal range of 50-100 ng/ml.
 Typically supplementing with around 1,000 IU’s per 25 lbs of body weight will get you into that range, however, some people absorb vitamin D better than others and so it is important to test every 6 months or so to see where your levels are.

-Use Cod Liver Oil For Macular Degeneration
+Use Cod Liver Oil for Macular Degeneration

 Improving your omega-3 levels is critical for your eye health.
 Cod Liver oil is one of the world’s best sources of the omega 3 fatty acids EPA and DHA.
 Cod Liver oil is one of the world’s best sources of the omega 3 fatty acids rich in both EPA and DHA.
 DHA is the most important essential fat for good eye health and EPA also plays a helpful role.